Finding the evidence

 Ukraine a game changer

-Open-source research pioneer Elliot Higgins, the founder of investigative group Bellingcat, says the crisis has raised the profile of open-source research.
+Open-source research pioneer Elliot Higgins, the founder of investigative group Bellingcat, says the Ukraine crisis has raised the profile of open-source research.

 “When this conflict started you had a community come together around the invasion that was debunking fake news very, very rapidly.
 In any conflict, open-source evidence has definitely become of increasing value,” he says, noting the combination of investigative skills on the ground with sources like satellite imagery and other information is “something that’s changed dramatically over the last couple of years.”